Stocks rally on Wall Street as bank fears ease further

 The Federal Deposit Insurance Corp. announced the sale of much of Silicon Valley Bank's assets at the start of this week.
 Regulators earlier this month also announced programs to help banks raise cash more easily.
 That, plus the implicit promise U.S. officials have seemed to make about protecting depositors at other banks, should help support the industry, analysts say.

-The two-year Treasury yield, which tends to moves on expectations for the Fed and has been particularly unsettled, was holding steady at 4.08%.
+The two-year Treasury yield, which tends to moves on expectations for the Fed and has been particularly unsettled, ticked up to 4.09% from 4.08% late Tuesday.
 Earlier this month, it went from more than 5% to less than 3.80%, which is a massive move.

-The path ahead for the Federal Reserve and other central banks has suddenly become much more difficult because of the banking industry’s struggles.
+The path ahead for the Federal Reserve and other central banks has become much more difficult because of the banking industry’s struggles.
 Typically, the still-high inflation seen around the world would call for even higher interest rates.
-But that would risk applying more pressure on banks, which could pull back on lending and squeeze oxygen out of the economy.
+But that would risk more pressure on banks, which could pull back on lending and squeeze the economy.

 Traders are largely betting the Fed will have to cut rates as soon as this summer, something that can act like steroids for markets.
-That's helped Big Tech and other high-growth stocks in particular, which are seen as benefiting the most from lower rates.
+That's helped Big Tech and other high-growth stocks in particular, which are seen as some of the biggest beneficiaries of lower rates.

 It's also why a quick glance at the index that gets the most attention on Wall Street could be deceiving, Hill said.